Table of Contents

 But Jose stuck with it and now has the reward of his wife and family around him, as well as the happiness he was desperately seeking.

 Does Jose and Stephanie’s story sound familiar?
 A midlife crisis is a stage of life that hurts and damages all those who are affected by it.

 However, getting over a midlife crisis is possible, but it just isn’t easy.

 Getting through a midlife crisis can be a long journey.
-One that can seem like will never end.
+One that can seem like it will never end.

 We know just how difficult it is to cope with a partner who's in a midlife crisis.
 Over the years we’ve heard countless stories from both men and women trying to understand how their lives became paralyzed and what they can do to make it end.

-At Guy Stuff we successfully work with both men stuck in a midlife crisis - and their partners who want the life they had together back.
+At Guy Stuff we successfully work with both men and women stuck in a midlife crisis - and their partners who want the life they had together back.
 This one of the reasons why over 300,000 people just like you visit the Guy Stuff website every month looking for answers and hope.

 And you’ll get next steps to guide you on the path to more clarity so you’re ready to move forward.